Xi Jinping became president of China in 2012, ushering in an era of increased assertiveness and authoritarianism.

 Born in Beijing in 1953, Xi Jinping is the son of revolutionary veteran Xi Zhongxun, one of the Communist Party's founding fathers and a vice-premier.

 Because of his illustrious roots, Mr Xi is seen as a "princeling" - a child of elite senior officials who has risen up the ranks.

-But his family's fortunes took a drastic turn when his father was purged in 1962 prior to the Cultural Revolution and imprisoned.
+But his family's fortunes took a dramatic turn when his father was purged in 1962 prior to the Cultural Revolution and imprisoned.

 Far from turning against the Communist Party, Mr Xi embraced it.
-He tried to join it several times, but was rebuffed because of who his father was.
+He tried to join it several times, but was rebuffed because of his father's standing.

 Once he was finally accepted in 1974, he worked hard to rise to the top - first as a local party secretary in Hebei province, before moving on to more senior roles in other places including party chief of Shanghai, China's second city and financial hub.